Who We Are

 I’m Vinnie Datta and I work at Queen Charlotte’s and Chelsea Hospital in London, and have been Clinical Leadfor High Risk Obstetric Anaesthesia since 2004.
 As such I am passionate about ensuring optimal quality of carefor women with complex medical problems in pregnancy, and know that appropriate, evidence based informationand education of both mothers and healthcare workers in maternity supports this.

-I was thus excited to be invited to join the IFMSC, which continues to empower women to make informed choices and ultimately to have a safe and happy birth experience.
+I was thus excited to be invited to join the Labour Pains subcommittee, which continues to empower women to make informed choices and ultimately to have a safe and happy birth experience.

-For me, caring for women during their labour & delivery is the most rewarding part of our job.
-I became involved with LabourPains in my role as the OAA trainee representative.
+Caring for people during their labour & delivery is the most rewarding part of my job.
+I became involved with LabourPains in my previous role as the OAA trainee representative.

 I’m Laura Delany and I’m part of the secretariat for the Obstetric Anaesthetists' Association.